Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 🔍 Key Features Breakdown

-- Media Album Integration: It simplifies the process of transferring screenshots and videos from the console's internal storage to a smartphone, solving the historical friction of social media sharing for Nintendo users.
+- Media Integration & Sharing: Simplifies the process of exporting screenshots and videos from the console’s Album to a smartphone, enabling instant social media sharing and archival.

 🎨 User Experience & Design